MayankDagar77/CustomerApplication/README.md

 5- Delete the existing customer from the database.

 Tech Stack used in the application are:-
-Spring Data Jpa
+Spring Data Jpa,
-Java
+Java,
-MySql
+MySql,
-Hibernate
+Hibernate,
-Maven
+Maven,
-Lombok
+Lombok,
 Swagger UI.